ChrisPritchard/JindoshRiddle-Go/README.md

 ## Go vs F#

 I originally built this in F# [here](https://github.com/ChrisPritchard/JindoshRiddle).
-As I have learnt Go, I thought this particular problem would be better solved in that language, which runs much faster (albeit at the cost of F#'s beautiful expressiveness).
+As I have learnt Go, I thought this particular problem would be better solved in that language, which initially ran much faster (1500x in fact) until I changed the F# solution to use Lists instead of seqs, at which point the difference is only about 40 ms.

 Both languages are great: I recommend learning both, and using each for their strengths!
 If anything, these two projects provide a nice comparison of the way the two languages approach things, as they are structured and implemented almost identically.

-After finishing the build and testing, the Go solution on my Surface Book 2 took on average, 0.1 seconds.
-I.e. 100 miliseconds or thereabout.
-The same solution in F# takes between 50 and 150 *seconds*, so much, *much* slower.

-I am guessing if I got better at F#, and particularly if I use some of the newer .NET features like spans, I can get it to run at a closer performance to Go.
-But if I need to faff about with unmanaged pointers, then perhaps its a sign the particular problem is better suited to a lower-level language?